Gamer-Pro and 4-Play Advanced

 - Power LED: Indicate when the device is operating.

-GPA Features
+Features

 - Full Emulation: A wide variety of controllers are fully supported right out of the box.
 This includes even complex features like the Sony Playstation 2's pressure sensitive buttons or the Sega Dreamcast's VMU.
 The Compatibility List shows all the known controllers currently supported.
-This list is periodically updated and amended as we expand the GPA's capabilities.
+This list is periodically updated and amended as we expand the adapters capabilities.

 - Hot Swap: This feature makes it easy to switch between controllers in mid-game.
-If Auto Pause is enabled (default setup) The GPA will pause your game while you switch, and you can continue playing when you're ready.
+If Auto Pause is enabled (default setup) The adapter will pause your game while you switch, and you can continue playing when you're ready.
 The new controller is detected automatically.

 - Alternative Mapping: The global mapping now has an alternative layout for c/x l/r configs.
 See details below (Global button mapping and layouts.).